Strigamia crassipes

 Strigamia crassipes is a centipede belonging to the family Linotaeniidae in the order Geophilomorpha.

 Description

 Strigamia crassipes is red in colour and has a prominent tooth at the base of the poison claw.
-Males of this species have 47 to 55 pairs of legs; females have 47 to 57.
-The number of legs distinguishes this species from S. acuminata (which has only 37 to 41 leg pairs in males and 39 to 43 leg pairs in females).
+This species can reach 56 mm in length.
+Males of this species have 45 to 57 pairs of legs; females have 45 to 59 pairs.
+The number of legs distinguishes this species from S. acuminata, which has only 37 to 41 leg pairs in males and 39 to 43 pairs in females.
 The specific name crassipes is Latin for "thick leg."

-It produces a bioluminescent substance in its sternal glands and secretes it through the sternal pore fields; it is yellow or blue in colour.
+This centipede produces a bioluminescent substance in its sternal glands and secretes it through the sternal pore fields; it is yellow or blue in colour.

 Habitat

 Strigamia crassipes lives in woodland habitats in Ireland, southern England and Wales, and elsewhere in Europe.